-Welcome to the new YU Libraries website, the entry point to an exceptionally broad and deep set of resources and services.
-All of the librarians and staff members of the University Libraries have as our central goal supporting the curriculum and educational mission of the University.
+Welcome to the new University Libraries website, the entry point to an exceptionally broad and deep set of resources and services.
+All of the librarians and staff members have as our central goal supporting student success, the curriculum of each school and program, and the overarching educational mission of the University.
 I hope that the redesigned web pages will help us achieve that goal even further.

 A central goal is to align students with the Framework for Information Literacy for Higher Education—to help students become agile information seekers, discerning information consumers, and thereby lifelong learners and informed citizens.
 We take every opportunity to identify teaching moments, whether at a computer terminal, in a librarian's office, at the reference desk, or in the computer laboratory.
 We hope you'll allow us to be your partners in learning.